Half Mentlu: Production

 Assistant director Sandeepa, who played a small role in Googly (2013), gave up his government job to play the lead role in this film.
 Sandeepa was not to play the lead role but the director liked his mannerisms and chose him.
 The film was shot near Nandini Layout.
 Shooting was completed in 2013.

 Soundtrack

-Music by Bharath BJ.
-The song "Jeeva Haani Aagomunna" is not a part of the soundtrack album.
+Music by Bharath B. J. The song "Jeeva Haani Aagomunna" is not a part of the soundtrack album.